 - who provide us with logistics and fulfilment services;

-- if all or the relevant part of our business is acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets;
+We may disclose your personal information if all or the relevant part of our business is acquired by a third party, in which case personal data held by us about our customers will be one of the transferred assets;

-- if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Website Terms of Service or any other terms or agreements.
+We may disclose your personal information if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Website Terms of Service or any other terms or agreements.

 Automated decision-making takes place when an electronic system uses personal information to make a decision without human intervention.